Are you in love with hot beverages but are worried about the cost of boiling water in your kettle?

 Working Out the Energy Needed

-If you still have your old physics book from school lying around somewhere, it’s time to go back to the basics.
+Working out the energy needed for boiling your kettle is rather easy.
+If you still have your old physics book from school somewhere, it’s time to return to the basics.
 The first thing you need to remember is the heat capacity of water.
-In Joules, this can be defined as the energy required to increase the temperature of water by 1 degree Celsius.
+In Joules, the heat capacity of water can be defined as the energy required to increase the temperature of water by 1 degree Celsius.

-After calculating this, we’ll have to know the starting temperature of the water we’re trying to boil.
+Next, you must know the starting temperature of the water you’re trying to boil.
 Under normal circumstances, room temperature should be about 20 degrees Celsius (68 °F).

-Once we have this data, we need to factor in the target temperature, which, in the case of water, is 100 degrees Celsius for the boiling point.
+In my experience, once you have the initial temperature, the next thing you want to factor in is the target temperature, which, in the case of water, is 100 degrees Celsius for the boiling point.

-Now that we have all the information we need, let’s crunch some numbers.
-To calculate how much energy is needed to make 1 cup of water reach its boiling point we must multiply (heat capacity * temperature change *volume of water).
+Now that we have all the necessary information, let’s crunch some numbers.
+To calculate how much energy is needed to make 1 cup of water reach its boiling point, we must multiply (heat capacity * temperature change *volume of water).

 Working Out Time Taken

 Now that we know exactly how much energy is needed to make 1 cup of water (or 0.25L) reach its boiling point of 100 °C, we can use the equation Time = Energy / Power.
-This will help us work out how long it will take your kettle to boil.
-In this particular instance, power will be measured in kW (kilowatts).
+The equation will help us determine how long your kettle will take to boil.
+In my opinion, the result should always be measured in kW (kilowatts).

 Since we already calculated that a cup of water needs 84 kilojoules to reach its boiling point, then we can do some simple equations.
-For this example, let’s consider a kettle with a power of 2000 watts, or 2 kW:
+Let’s consider a kettle with a power of 2000 watts, or 2 kW:

 Time = Energy / Power